Dueling RL: Reinforcement Learning with Trajectory Preferences: Unknown model: Algorithm and Analysis

-Throughout this section we will make heavy use of the results from~\cite{chatterji21}.
+\end{small} Our confidence intervals will use a Mahalanobis norm defined by this covariance matrix.
+Throughout this section we will make heavy use of some of the results from~\cite{chatterji21}.
 With that in mind we will define a variety of bonus terms.
-We use the notation $N_{t}(s,a)$ to denote the number of samples of action $a$ at state $s$ the learner has collected up to time $t$ and recall that $\widehat{\mathbb{P}}_t$ denotes the empirical dynamics model of $\mathbb P$ model at time $t$.
-Then given any $\eta > 0$ define,
+Given any $\eta > 0$ define,